All Episodes

 Thank you, sir.

-And my second disappointment is I did not meet my wonderful wife Sally earlier.
+And my second disappointment is I did not meet my wonderful wife, Sally, earlier.

-But uh that's that's the way life goes sometimes.
+But that's the way life goes sometimes.

-Um you did you you did meet her, though, right?
+Well, you did meet her, though, right?

 Yes, and it's been good ever since.